auth0/docs/articles/tutorials/browser-based-vs-native-experience-on-mobile.md

 ---
   description: This doc covers the differences between a browser-based vs. native experience when implementing Auth0 on a mobile device.
 ---
 # Browser-Based vs. Native Login Flows on Mobile Devices

-When developing a native application, such as an app running on iOS or Android, you can choose between the following login flows:
+When developing a native application, such as an app running on iOS or Android, you can choose between the following login flows: **native**, or **browser-based**.

-* Native;
-* Browser-based.

 ![Native vs. browser-based UX](/media/articles/tutorials/mobile-ux.png)